Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Importance of Microtasks for Crowdworkers

-In this section, we compare the importance of micro tasks and micro-task income for workers in the ten different countries.
-Our survey included three questions about different aspects concerning the centrality of micro tasks in the workers' lives (see questions I1-I3 in Table~\ref{table:survey_questions}).
+In this section, we compare the importance of microtasks and microtask income for workers in the ten different countries.
+Our survey included three questions about different aspects concerning the centrality of microtasks in the workers' lives (see questions I1-I3 in Table~\ref{table:survey_questions}).
 Analogously to the previous section, we report the proportion of each answer choice in the ten countries as an average between \texttt{T1} and \texttt{T2} as well as the JS divergences \cite{lin1991divergence} of the answer distributions between the countries and between the two time points.
+The results presented in this section are also available as an interactive visualization on our website \cite{crowdworkersinfo}.